 How to Teach a Guinea Pig to Wave (Video Tutorial)

-Version 1 (Wave one paw)
+Teaching Wave Version 1 (Wave one paw)

-Find a suitable sized platform and teach your guinea pig to get on/off it on cue.
+The first step to teaching this version of the wave trick is to find a suitable sized platform and teach your guinea pig to get on/off it on cue.
 (See Go To Platform page)

 Starting with the guinea pig on the platform, move your hand slightly to one side of them and lure up so one paw lands on your hand.

 Practice this several times until the guinea pig will consistently touch your hand with their paw without a lure.
+You can also encourage some guinea pigs to paw at your hand by holding some food in your closed fist.
+Give your guinea pig the treat as soon as they swipe at your hand with their paw.

 Hold your hand out in front of the guinea pig, just out of their reach.
 Reward any time they try to reach or wave their paw towards your hand.